avaneev/biteopt/README.md

 ## Warning ##

-When solving problems whose solutions are critical and may be health-threating always use several optimization strategies (methods) to find the optimal solution.
+When solving problems whose solutions are critical and may be health-threatening, always use several optimization strategies (methods) to find the optimal solution.

 ## Users ##
 This library is used by: